Sarah Entwistle

 Sarah Entwistle portrait at Nivola sq.jpg

 Entwistle received the 2014 Le Corbusier Foundation Grant for Visual Artists and in 2015 presented a solo exhibition, He was my father and I an atom destined to grow into him, at the Le Corbusier Foundation in Paris.
-The exhibition coincided with the publication of her experimental biography, Please send this book to my mother, Sternberg Press, 2015.
+The exhibition coincided with her experimental biography, Please send this book to my mother, published by Sternberg Press in 2015.
 She was also the recipient of the Graham Foundation for the Advanced Studies in Fine Art, Chicago publication and production grant in 2014.
 In 2017, she received a grant from the Arts Council England, Artists' International Development Fund, with which she is developing an ambitious site-specific installation for the Zevaco House, Casablanca in collaboration with curator Salma Lahlou.
 In 2019, she was awarded the MOSTYN Open 21 Main Prize in Llandudno, Wales.
-In 2019, she also had her first solo exhibition in New York at signs and symbols, It may prove a mere accident that we met, or it may prove a necessity, followed by her second solo exhibition at the gallery in 2022.
+She had her first solo exhibition in New York at signs and symbols, It may prove a mere accident that we met, or it may prove a necessity, in 2019, followed by her second solo exhibition at the gallery in 2022.
 In 2020, she was the subject of a solo exhibition, You should remember to do those things done before that have to be done again, at Museo Nivola in Sardinia.
 Her artist's monograph, titled Junk.
 Own, was published by DISTANZ, Berlin in March 2022.